whoisdsmith/AI-MTHRFCKR/AI-Infinity.md

 [Warmer AI](https://aiinfinity.blogspot.com/p/email-assistantwarmer-ai.html) - Sky rocket your cold emails with unique personalizations generated by AI.

-### •Fashion:
+### •Fashion

 [Botika](https://aiinfinity.blogspot.com/p/fashionbotika.html) - Reinvent fashion photoshoots!
 Generate an endless variety of hyper-realistic on-model photos.
 10X faster, at a fraction of the costs.

-[Cala](https://aiinfinity.blogspot.com/p/fashioncala.html) - CALA is the leading fashion design interface that unifies the entire design process – from product ideation all the way through e-commerce enablement and order fulfillment – into a single digital platform.
+[Cala](https://aiinfinity.blogspot.com/p/fashioncala.html) - CALA is the leading fashion design interface that unifies the entire design process–from product ideation all the way through e-commerce enablement and order fulfillment–into a single digital platform.

 [FashionAdvisorAI](https://aiinfinity.blogspot.com/p/fashionfashionadvisorai.html) - having trouble deciding what to wear with what? i had to so here i am writing about it.

 [VisualHound](https://aiinfinity.blogspot.com/p/fashionvisualhound.html) - Prototype your fashion design ideas with AI.

-### •Gift Ideas:
+### •Gift Ideas

 [Cool Gift Ideas](https://aiinfinity.blogspot.com/p/giftcool-gift-ideas.html) - Give the perfect gift!
 Discover creative gift ideas for anyone based on who they are.